-As part of the Ontario Government's Ontario Economic Outlook and Fiscal Review on November 4, the Minister of Finance and President of the Treasury Board announced the Province's decision to once again postpone a province-wide property assessment update due to the pandemic.
+As part of the Ontario Government's Ontario Economic Outlook and Fiscal Review on November 4, 2021 the Minister of Finance and President of the Treasury Board announced the Province's decision to once again postpone a province-wide property assessment update due to the pandemic.
+There has been no updates from the Ontario Government on when the next reassessment will occur.

-Property assessments for the 2022 and 2023 tax years will continue to be based on January 1, 2016 current values.
-All property assessments will remain the same as it was for the 2021 tax year, unless there have been changes made to the property, including:
+Property assessments for the 2023 tax year will continue to be based on January 1, 2016 current values.
+All property assessments will remain the same as it was for the 2022 tax year, unless there have been changes made to the property, including:

-- A new addition, new construction, or renovation - A first-time assessment - A change to the classification - A property that no longer qualifies as farmland, conservation land or managed forests
+- A new addition, new construction, or renovation

+- A first-time assessment

+- A change to the classification